raphaellondner-okta/okta.github.io/_source/docs/api/resources/oidc.md

 ![OpenID Architecture Diagram](/assets/img/openID_overview.png)

-Think of OAuth 2.0 as an authorization framework for delegated access to APIs, and OpenID Connect as an SSO protocol for authenticating end-users and asserting their identity.
+OAuth 2.0 is an authorization framework for delegated access to APIs, and OpenID Connect as an SSO protocol for authenticating end-users and asserting their identity.

-Okta is the identity provider (IP), responsible for verifying the identity of users and applications that exist in an organization’s directory, and ultimately issuing identity tokens upon successful authentication of those users and applications.
+Okta is the identity provider (IP) responsible for verifying the identity of users and applications that exist in an organization’s directory, and ultimately issuing identity tokens upon successful authentication of those users and applications.

 An application that wants to outsource authentication to Okta must be registered in Okta, which uniquely identifies the app via its client credentials.